Lost Girls (graphic novel): Publication history

-The first six chapters of Lost Girls were initially published in the Taboo anthology magazine, beginning in 1991 with Taboo #5.
-Kitchen Sink Press's Tundra imprint later reprinted the Taboo chapters as two separate volumes, containing all of the previously-published chapters.
-A ten-issue series was scheduled at one point, but Moore and Gebbie instead decided to take the time to finish it, then offer it to various companies as a finished product.
+The first five chapters of Lost Girls were initially published in the Taboo anthology magazine, beginning in 1991 with Taboo #5.
+Kitchen Sink Press's Tundra imprint later reprinted the Taboo chapters as two separate volumes, containing all of the previously published chapters and two new ones.
+A ten-issue series was scheduled at one point, but Kitchen Sink soon encountered financial problems,and Moore and Gebbie instead finished it on spec before offering it to various companies.
 Eventually Top Shelf was selected as the publisher, and at one point the finished product was meant to be released in late 2003 or early 2004.
 Top Shelf later planned to debut it in the United States at the 2005 San Diego Comic-Con, but due to graphic design taking longer than anticipated, it was released at the July 2006 convention instead.
 In the UK the book was published on 1 January 2008, and launched by Moore and Gebbie at a book launch in London on 2 January.

 The original three-volume slipcase edition of Lost Girls was replaced in summer 2009 by a single-volume edition.